Liam-Ronan-dev/Pigeon-client/README.md

    ```

 # Notes:

 1. On edit, create, and delete - when the user is returned to all pigeons, the pigeon still shows up.
 Need to have the state updated in a useEffect.
 Look into changing the useAPI hook
 2. Look at races again - positions, totalParticipants
 3. Create types for data
 4. Fix date formats
+5. check former border colour
+6. Turn search into a component